django-background-tasks/django-background-tasks/README.md

 [![Documentation Status](https://readthedocs.org/projects/django-background-tasks/badge/?version=latest)](http://django-background-tasks.readthedocs.io/en/latest/?badge=latest)
 [![PyPI](https://img.shields.io/pypi/v/django-background-tasks.svg)](https://pypi.python.org/pypi/django-background-tasks)

+# Important
+This is a fork of the orignal fork in order to add the missing migrations folder so we don't have to run makemigrations when ref this library.

+# Original Documentation
 Django Background Task is a databased-backed work queue for Django, loosely based around [Ruby's DelayedJob](https://github.com/tobi/delayed_job) library.
 This project was adopted and adapted from [lilspikey](https://github.com/lilspikey/) django-background-task.

 To avoid conflicts on PyPI we renamed it to django-background-tasks (plural).
 For an easy upgrade from django-background-task to django-background-tasks, the internal module structure were left untouched.